stefward23/WebDevelopmentInfo/Docker/Build Dockerfile, image, container.md

 ### Create .dockerignore file (exclude files from being copied into the Docker image)
 Enter **/<file_name> into .dockerignore to prevent specific files/folders from being added to the image

-### Runs the Docker container in detached mode, mapping port 80 on the host to port 80 on the container
+### Run the Docker container in detached mode, mapping port 80 on the host to port 80 on the container
 ```
 docker run -d -p 80:80 <image_id> <container_name>
 ```